bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/companion-computer.md

 The Companion Computer has two major functions within the ArduSub control system:

-* Streaming HD video to the surface computer
+* Streaming HD video to the [Topside Computer]((/introduction/hardware-options/required-hardware/topside-computer.md))
-* Relaying communications between the autopilot and the [Topside Computer](/introduction/hardware-options/required-hardware/topside-computer.md) via Ethernet communications
+* Relaying communications between the autopilot and the Topside Computer via Ethernet communications

 The Companion Computer must be running the [ArduSub Companion Computer Software]() to function correctly with ArduSub.